obiwanjacobi/zalt2/os.md

 The program loader reads in a binary file and loads it into the correct memory pages.
 The ultimate idea is for a program to be fully relocatable and to have segments defined that will be loaded into the memory pages (MMU).
 Ideal would be that each segment would also be relocatable so it can be reordered in the CPU address space.
 But that is probably too complex to manage (as a programmer of the application) and write.

+It would require an application programmer to output the program in 4k sections.
+These sections have to carfully chosen to minimize the need to switch memory pages/sections in and out when calls are made across sections.
+The problem of where (what memory page) the called function lives and if it is mapped into CPU address space are a burdon of the os and unclear (at this time) if it can be done.
+A jump/dispatch table for a program (or each section?) would make it easier to keep track of that.
+Note that each Task/Process has its own set of MMU banks and therefor application/task specific bookkeeping is pretty easy.

 ## Memory Allocation

 Memory allocations can be global (heap) - in a memory page shared (and fixed?) by all applications.
 Limited resource.